 We develop, manufacture and sell innovative surgical devices designed to create precise lesions, or scars, in cardiac and soft tissues.
-Our primary product line is our AtriCure Isolator[®] bipolar ablation system.
-Our Isolator[®] system consists of a compact power generator that uses our proprietary software and delivers bipolar radio-frequency energy, multiple configurations of our Isolator[®] bipolar ablation clamps and our multifunctional bipolar Pen.
-We sell two configurations of our Isolator[®] clamps, one designed for ablation during open-body, or open, procedures and one designed for ablation during minimally invasive procedures, which are performed on patients who are not undergoing a separate open procedure.
+Our primary product line is our AtriCure Isolator® bipolar ablation system.
+Our Isolator ® system consists of a compact power generator, multiple configurations of our Isolator ® bipolar ablation clamps and our multifunctional bipolar Pen.
+We sell two configurations of our Isolator® clamps, one designed for ablation during open-heart procedures and one designed for ablation during minimally invasive procedures, which are performed on patients who are not undergoing a separate open-heart procedure.
+On July 5, 2007, our Isolator® bipolar ablation clamp system received 510(k) clearance from the Food and Drug Administration, or FDA, for the ablation of cardiac tissue.
+We believe that our Isolator® system is the only bipolar radio-frequency clamp system that has been cleared by the FDA for the ablation of cardiac tissue.